cbezault/STL-Wiki/Setting-Up-An-Azure-Pipelines-Agent.md

-Manually done changes to the current builders that need be integrated into the below next time we replace agents:
-* Install Python 3.8.1.

 Steps taken to set up a build machine.
 These are how @BillyONeal set up our agents:

 * Get an Azure VM created.
 The current build agents are `B8ms` sized machines.